rohan-165/Image-App/README.md

 - **🏠 Home Screen**
   - Displays images in a grid view.
   - Each image includes a favorite icon to add/remove from favorites.
-  - Single tap opens the **Image Preview Screen**.
-  - Double tap in preview toggles the image as a favorite.
+  - Single tap in preview toggles the image as a favorite.

   <img src="screenshots/home.jpg" alt="Home Screen" width="300" height="600">